 A Worthwhile Drive

 Then Danny’s parents, Dan and Sheryl Lilya, discovered Gillette Children’s.
 They decided to permanently move Danny’s care from nearby Duluth to St. Paul, Minnesota.
-Danny sees Stephen Sundberg, MD and Marcie Ward, MD.
+Danny would see Stephen Sundberg, MD and Marcie Ward, MD.

 “Just the change from going from a regular clinic to a specialty clinic was huge, because he could see other kids, like him, who had different disabilities,” Sheryl says.
 “It was a much better fit even though it’s a farther drive for us.”

 By this time Danny was 5.
 He looked up to his older brother Michael—the two are just 18 months apart.
 Michael had just started hockey and Danny wanted to play, too.

 “My parents got a sled from the Duluth Courage Center so I could play Mini Mites with my brother.
 Everyone skated; I was the only one in a sled.
 In fourth grade, I found a sled hockey program in the Twin Cities,” Danny says.